laravel/docs/mail.md

 <a name="queueing-a-mail-message"></a>
 #### Queueing A Mail Message

-Since sending email messages can drastically lengthen the response time of your application, many developers choose to queue email messages for background sending.
+Since sending email messages can negatively impact the response time of your application, many developers choose to queue email messages for background sending.
 Laravel makes this easy using its built-in [unified queue API](/docs/{{version}}/queues).
 To queue a mail message, use the `queue` method on the `Mail` facade after specifying the message's recipients:

     Mail::to($request->user())
         ->cc($moreUsers)